jimmybanta/audio-deepfake-detection/README.md

 In analyze.ipynb, you can choose any audio clip from the dataset, and it will get loaded in, analyzed by the model, and the estimated probability that it's a deepfake will be displayed, along with the sub-clips that most triggered the deepfake detector.

+## Going Forward

+This model was trained on a subset of the data (1000, out of the 20000 clips) - because of time and computation limits.

+Training on the whole dataset would likely improve model performance.

+Additionally, I could try a more complex model - with an extra convolutional layer, or an extra linear layer.

+I could also try a more comprehensive hyperparameter search.